What’s in the Water?

 Yellow 'SEA FARM' buoy floating.

 Containment nets extend 30 to 50 feet below the surface, and are attached to the floating pens.
 The net mesh size is small enough to prevent fish from escaping but large enough to allow water flow.
-More recent pen designs include a secondary net layered around the primary net, which works to prevent predators such as seals and cormorants from ripping through the containment net and allowing fish to escape.
-In most cases, a series of net pens are held in place by a checkerboard grid of strong lines on the seafloor, and multiple anchors, to provide stability.
+A secondary is net layered around the primary net, which works to prevent predators such as seals and cormorants from getting near the fish.
+In most cases, a series of net pens are held in place by a checkerboard grid of strong lines and multiple anchors that provide stability.

-The salmon spend 18 months in a temperature- controlled, freshwater, land-based hatchery.
+The salmon spend 18 months in a freshwater, land-based hatchery.
 Here they grow from fertilized eggs to small fish, roughly six to eight inches long.
-Around late April or early May when the saltwater gets to around 50° Fahrenheit, farmers carefully transport the salmon to saltwater farms.
+Farmers carefully transport the salmon to saltwater farms during late April or early May when the salt water gets to around 50° Fahrenheit.

-The salmon stay in their new saltwater environments for another 18-24 months with routine feeding, monitoring, and sampling by farmers.
-During this time they grow from three to five ounces to eight to twelve pounds and are in their fourth year.
+The salmon stay in the saltwater environment for another 18–24 months with routine feeding, monitoring, and sampling by farmers.
+During this time they grow from three to five ounces to eight to twelve pounds.

 A close up view of a salmon pen from a nearby boat